BePo65/dayjs-esm-v2-demo/README.md

 npm run start
 ```

+Only a few plugins are used in this small demos.

-requires experimental flag for node to resolve the imports in dayjs/index.js:
+Running the code in the demo directory requires the experimental flag for node to resolve the imports in dayjs/index.js:
 ```bash
 node --experimental-specifier-resolution=node demo/index.js
 ```